Blake Shelton Is Feeling Seriously Sexy Thanks to His New Title: See His Hilarious Tweets!

 “The power of @hodakotb.. #donthatemebecauseimbeautiful,” Shelton tweeted in response to Kotb’s excited reaction to the news.

 He also got his own emoji for the occasion.
-One person who probably isn’t as excited for Shelton’s award – his Voice co-star Adam Levine.
+There is one person who probably isn’t as excited for Shelton’s award -- fellow Voice mentor Adam Levine.

 MORE: Adam Levine Jokingly Says Blake Shelton & Gwen Stefani Are 'So In Love, It's Disgusting'

-“I can’t wait to shove this up Adam’s ass,” Shelton gushed to People.
+“I can’t wait to shove this up Adam’s ass,” Shelton joked to People.
 “As proud as I am and honored that you guys asked me, that’s really the only thing I care about.”